Go and See a Bullfight

 Oh, and while we're on the subject of flying: don't assume that flying is always the quickest way to get to, from and around Spain.
 Often it'll be the train!

-Feel You HAVE to Go Inside the Sagrada Familia
+Go Inside the Sagrada Familia

 Instead: For good views of Barcelona, go up the Columbus statue at the bottom of the Ramblas.